-Decoder Magazine is an all-volunteer music site devoted to reconciling the apparent forward motion of time with the proliferation of humanity and human expression.
-That is to say, we enjoy interesting music and value insight into individuals and situations that produce it.
-We attempt to inquire broadly into the origins of perspective; for example, what may or may not be weird, when, why, and to whom.
-Sometimes mutation is subtle and in biological terms, even less frequently viable, so our ambition is to disproportionately acknowledge non-institutional proliferation: DIY musicians, experimental composers, bedroom producers, etc, and any other instance of an outcome and a methodology that locates agency in individuals.
-Though our purview is broad and more or less abstract in application, we hope you’ll find some new music you like and feel free to talk with us about whatever you might be doing for your self, your place, or your community.
+Decoder Magazine is an all-volunteer music site devoted to reconciling the apparent forward motion of time with the proliferation of humanity, experience, and expression… to challenge ourselves and hear new things, or old things differently.
+Sometimes mutation is subtle and in biological terms, even less frequently viable, so our goal is to disproportionately acknowledge non-institutional proliferation: tapeheads, CD-R pyros, DIY musicians, experimental composers, bedroom producers, psychic explorers, etc. Outcomes and methodologies that locate agency in individuals.
+Though our purview is broad and more or less abstract, we hope you’ll find some new music you like and feel free to talk with us about whatever you might be doing for your self, your place, or your community.

 Frequently Implied Ignorances (our stab at an F.A.Q.)

 1. No one at Decoder writes on assignment.
 For the most part, we pitch potential subject matter to each other.
-Since many of the site’s volunteers are involved with their own music projects, bands or home imprints of one kind or another, this dynamic feels best to us and prevents any internal ethical conflicts.
+Since many of the site’s volunteers are involved with their own music projects, bands or home imprints of one kind or another, this dynamic feels best to us and prevents most ethical conflicts.

 2. Decoder shuffles physical demos all over the world.
 When unsolicited material arrives, we let our writers know a copy is available and set it aside to ship at our own expense if the writer is interested.
 Feel free to contact us directly about having music considered and if a physical review copy is available, let us know.
 That way, we can all save on shipping, use a little less packaging, and unite music and writer a little more quickly.